Riyaverma17060/fake-news-notarizer/README.md

 # Fake News Notarizer (Veracity Hub)

 - Decentralized AI‑powered fake-news detection and notarization leveraging the Internet Computer Protocol (ICP)
 - It combines AI-based fake news detection with blockchain-inspired notarization to provide transparent, verifiable proofs of authenticity.
-It is designed to help users, journalists, and organizations verify content quickly while preparing for full decentralized deployment on ICP.
+- It is designed to help users, journalists, and organizations verify content quickly.

 # Demo & Screenshots